Missing the Reason for the Season

 CBN.com Program Director

 CBN.com - I did it.
 I just had to get it out of my system.
 For the first time this Christmas season I entered a mall.
 Not out of necessity mind you but out of a desire to experience the hustle bustle, the baubles and beads, and the cha-ching of whirring cash registers.
 I actually enjoy being jostled and bumped in the closed confines of a candle shop.
-I like seeing scores of people lined up at the movie theater to purchase tickets for "Enchanted ".
+I like seeing scores of people lined up at the movie theater to purchase tickets for "The Hunger Games".
 I am even amused by the vacant stares of people as they trudge through the hallways of corporate America in an almost robotic fashion.

 Unfortunately, my adventures in Yuletide mall hopping nearly ended this Christmas season.
 With the advent of the Internet, my wife decided that this year we would not need to set foot in a mall.
 All of our Christmas shopping needs would be taken care of online.
 In theory this was a wonderful idea.
 We could just point and click our way to Christmas gift giving bliss.
 And we did.
 However, there were some slight problems.
 Number one, the human interaction that I enjoy had been taken out of the Christmas shopping season.
 Secondly, we now receive approximately 17 catalogues in our mailbox each day.
 If you ever need anything pottery, wicker, or 1960's retro-toy related just let me know.